Lola Bunny: Voice actors

+Appearances

 Space Jam

 Lola first appeared in the 1996 film Space Jam.
-She is shown with tan fur, blonde bangs, and wears a cropped yellow tank top, purple shorts and a matching rubber band on both ears like a ponytail.
-She has light blue eyes and a shapely figure.
-Lola is voiced by Kath E. Soucie in the film.
+She is shown with tan fur, blonde bangs, and wears a cropped white tank top, purple/blue shorts and a matching rubber band on both ears like a ponytail.
+She wears white gloves on her hands.
+She has tan feet with three toes.
+She has light blue eyes and a curvy figure.
+Lola is voiced by Kath Soucie in the film.

 Lola was created to serve as a romantic interest for Bugs.
 As soon as she appears, Bugs is instantly smitten and several other male characters ogle her.
 Throughout the film, there is a sub-plot of Bugs attempting to win her affection.
 Lola reciprocates Bugs' feelings when she is nearly injured by one of the opponents in the basketball game, and Bugs saves her.

 According to author Kevin Sandler, Lola's personality is a combination of the Hawksian woman, tomboy, and femme fatale archetypes.
 She is a straight-talking, no-nonsense woman who is extremely independent and confident.
 She is both highly athletic and extremely seductive in her behavior.
 Her catchphrase is "Don't ever call me 'Doll'".
 As animation director Tony Cervone explained, Lola was originally intended to be more of a "tomboy", but the production team feared that she would appear "too masculine" and chose to emphasize her "feminine attributes" instead.

 Following Space Jam, Lola has regularly appeared in solo stories in the monthly Looney Tunes comic published by DC Comics.

-Other appearances

-Lola appears as a news reporter twice, both in the direct-to-video film Tweety's High-Flying Adventure and the game Looney Tunes: Space Race.
-Kath Soucie reprises her voice in both.
-In the series Baby Looney Tunes, she is like her older counterpart in Space Jam, having tomboyish traits and an affinity for basketball.
-She is voiced by Britt McKillip.
-In the action-comedy Loonatics Unleashed, her descendant is Lexi Bunny.